junxit/us-congress-bills-115/bill.md

 >         - **(II)** to cancel such loan within 3 business days of the date on which the loan is consummated, pursuant to section 128(e)(7) of such Act (15 U.S.C.
 1638(e)(7)).
 >     - **(F)** An explanation of the approved educational expenses for which the borrower may use a loan made under part D.
 >     - **(G)** Information on the annual and aggregate loan limits for Federal Direct Stafford Loans and Federal Direct Unsubsidized Stafford Loans.
+>     - **(H)** An explanation that, in the case of a student who transfers to another institution, the loan amounts such student received before such transfer shall be used in determining the aggregate loan amount of the student, regardless of whether all of the courses completed by such student are accepted for purposes of meeting specific degree or program requirements by the institution to which such student transfers.
->     - **(H)** Information on how interest accrues and is capitalized during periods when the interest is not paid by either the borrower or the Secretary.
+>     - **(I)** Information on how interest accrues and is capitalized during periods when the interest is not paid by either the borrower or the Secretary.
->     - **(I)** In the case of a Federal Direct PLUS Loan or a Federal Direct Unsubsidized Stafford Loan, the option of the borrower to pay the interest while the borrower is in school.
+>     - **(J)** In the case of a Federal Direct PLUS Loan or a Federal Direct Unsubsidized Stafford Loan, the option of the borrower to pay the interest while the borrower is in school.
->     - **(J)** The definition of half-time enrollment at the institution, during regular terms and summer school, if applicable, and the consequences of not maintaining at least half-time enrollment.
+>     - **(K)** The definition of half-time enrollment at the institution, during regular terms and summer school, if applicable, and the consequences of not maintaining at least half-time enrollment.
->     - **(K)** An explanation of the importance of contacting the appropriate offices at the institution of higher education if the borrower withdraws prior to completing the borrower's program of study so that the institution can provide exit counseling, including information regarding the borrower's repayment options and loan consolidation.
+>     - **(L)** An explanation of the importance of contacting the appropriate offices at the institution of higher education if the borrower withdraws prior to completing the borrower's program of study so that the institution can provide exit counseling, including information regarding the borrower's repayment options and loan consolidation.
->     - **(L)** For a first-time borrower—
+>     - **(M)** For a first-time borrower—
 >       - **(i)** a statement of the anticipated balance on the loan for which the borrower is receiving counseling under this subsection;
 >       - **(ii)** based on such anticipated balance, the anticipated monthly payment amount under, at minimum—
 >         - **(I)** the standard repayment plan; and
->         - **(II)** an income-based repayment plan under section 493C, as determined using regionally available data from the Bureau of Labor Statistics of the average starting salary for the occupation in which the borrower has an interest in or intends to be employed; and
+>         - **(II)** the income-driven repayment plans the borrower is eligible for, as determined using regionally available data from the Bureau of Labor Statistics of the average starting salary for the occupation in which the borrower has an interest in or intends to be employed; and
 >       - **(iii)** an estimate of the projected monthly payment amount under each repayment plan described in clause (ii), based on the average cumulative indebtedness at graduation for borrowers of loans made under part D who are in the same program of study as the borrower.
->     - **(M)** For a borrower with an outstanding balance of principal or interest due on a loan made under this title—
+>     - **(N)** For a borrower with an outstanding balance of principal or interest due on a loan made under this title—
 >       - **(i)** a current statement of the amount of such outstanding balance and interest accrued;
->       - **(ii)** based on such outstanding balance, the anticipated monthly payment amount under, at minimum, the standard repayment plan and, using regionally available data from the Bureau of Labor Statistics of the average starting salary for the occupation the borrower intends to be employed, an income-based repayment plan under section 493C; and
+>       - **(ii)** based on such outstanding balance, the anticipated monthly payment amount under, at minimum, the standard repayment plan and, using regionally available data from the Bureau of Labor Statistics of the average starting salary for the occupation the borrower intends to be employed, the income-driven repayment plans the borrower is eligible for; and
 >       - **(iii)** an estimate of the projected monthly payment amount under each repayment plan described in clause (ii), based on—
 >         - **(I)** the outstanding balance described in clause (i);
 >         - **(II)** the anticipated outstanding balance on the loan for which the student is receiving counseling under this subsection; and
 >         - **(III)** a projection for any other loans made under part D that the borrower is reasonably expected to accept during the borrower’s program of study based on at least the expected increase in the cost of attendance of such program.
->     - **(N)** The obligation of the borrower to repay the full amount of the loan, regardless of whether the borrower completes or does not complete the program in which the borrower is enrolled within the regular time for program completion.
+>     - **(O)** The obligation of the borrower to repay the full amount of the loan, regardless of whether the borrower completes or does not complete the program in which the borrower is enrolled within the regular time for program completion.
->     - **(O)** The likely consequences of default on the loan, including adverse credit reports, delinquent debt collection procedures under Federal law, and litigation, and a notice of the institution’s most recent cohort default rate (defined in section 435(m)), an explanation of the cohort default rate, the most recent national average cohort default rate, and the most recent national average cohort default rate for the category of institution described in section 435(m)(4) to which the institution belongs.
+>     - **(P)** The likely consequences of default on the loan, including adverse credit reports, delinquent debt collection procedures under Federal law, and litigation, and a notice of the institution’s most recent cohort default rate (defined in section 435(m)), an explanation of the cohort default rate, the most recent national average cohort default rate, and the most recent national average cohort default rate for the category of institution described in section 435(m)(4) to which the institution belongs.
->     - **(P)** Information on the National Student Loan Data System and how the borrower can access the borrower's records.
+>     - **(Q)** Information on the National Student Loan Data System and how the borrower can access the borrower's records.
->     - **(Q)** The contact information for the institution’s financial aid office or other appropriate office at the institution the borrower may contact if the borrower has any questions about the borrower's rights and responsibilities or the terms and conditions of the loan.
+>     - **(R)** The contact information for the institution’s financial aid office or other appropriate office at the institution the borrower may contact if the borrower has any questions about the borrower's rights and responsibilities or the terms and conditions of the loan.
 >   - **(5)** *Borrowers receiving Parent PLUS Loans for dependent students* The information to be provided under paragraph (1)(A) to a borrower of a Federal Direct PLUS Loan made on behalf of a dependent student shall include the following:
->     - **(A)** The information described in subparagraphs (A) through (C) and (N) through (Q) of paragraph (4).
+>     - **(A)** The information described in subparagraphs (A) through (C) and (O) through (R) of paragraph (4).
->     - **(B)** The option of the borrower to pay the interest on the loan while the loan is in deferment.
+>     - **(B)** A notification that some students may qualify for other financial aid and an explanation that the student for whom the borrower is taking out the loan should consider accepting any grant, scholarship, or State or Federal work-study jobs for which such student is eligible prior to borrowing Parent PLUS Loans.
 >     - **(C)** For a first-time borrower of such loan—
 >       - **(i)** a statement of the anticipated balance on the loan for which the borrower is receiving counseling under this subsection;
 >       - **(ii)** based on such anticipated balance, the anticipated monthly payment amount under the standard repayment plan; and